218 Savage Hall

 Center for Infection and Pathobiology

-William Yeats put it best: Education is not the filling of a pail, but the lighting of a fire.
+Education is not the filling of a pail, but the lighting of a fire. —Plutarch

-Teaching is most effective when I am able to make a personal connection with students—and bring my experiences from the field into the classroom.
-My training in nutrition, epidemiology, biostatistics, and public health has shaped my perspectives in teaching and mentoring.
-As an epidemiologist, scientist, and public health researcher, I envision my role is to mentor and inspire the next generation of leaders in the field of nutrition and global health: to find a nutritional problem that fascinates them, to challenge them to think critically about its burden and etiology, and to apply knowledge and skills to develop solutions to improve population health.
+Teaching is most effective when I am able to make a personal connection with students and bring my experiences from the field into the classroom.
+My training in nutrition, epidemiology, and public health has shaped my perspectives in teaching and mentoring.
+As an epidemiologist, scientist, and public health researcher, I envision my role is to mentor and inspire the next generation of leaders in the field of international nutrition and maternal and child health: to inspire students to find a nutritional problem that fascinates them, to challenge them to think critically about its burden and etiology, to evaluate scientific evidence, and to apply knowledge and skills to develop solutions to improve human health.

 I enjoy teaching nutrition, epidemiology, and research methods to undergraduate and graduate students, and health care professionals in domestic and international settings.
-In my teaching approach, I emphasize establishing a strong foundation in biological sciences and quantitative research methods, critical thinking and analytic skills, provide opportunities to further develop skills through problem-based learning, and translate the knowledge gained to advance human health.
-I encourage the development of individual leadership and interdisciplinary teamwork, and the application of research methods and discovery to improve public health.
+In my teaching approach, I emphasize establishing a strong foundation in biological sciences and quantitative methods, and the development of critical thinking and analytic skills.
+I use case studies and problem-based learning to evaluate and translate evidence to public health practice.
+I encourage individual leadership and collaborative work in multidisciplinary teams, in the application of research methods to improve public health.

-In the Division of Nutritional Sciences, I teach NS3600 Epidemiology, the foundational methods course in our Global and Public Health Sciencesmajor, and the B-vitamins section of NS6310 Micronutrients: Function, Homeostasis and Assessment.
-I also serve as an instructor in our annual World Health Organization/Cochrane/Cornell Summer Institute for Systematic Reviews in Nutrition for Global Policy Making, and guest lecture in courses on epidemiology and maternal and child nutrition.
-I am a faculty advisor for students in the graduate fields of nutrition and epidemiology at Cornell, advise undergraduate students in Global and Public Health Sciencesand Human Biology Health and Society, and mentor undergraduate, masters, doctoral, and postdoctoral scholars as part of my maternal and child nutrition research program.
+In the Division of Nutritional Sciences, I teach NS3600 Epidemiology, the foundational methods course in our Global and Public Health Sciencesundergraduate major, and the B-Vitaminssection of NS6310 Micronutrients: Function, Homeostasis and Assessment, which focuses on key nutrients in one-carbon metabolism, vitamin B12, folate, and choline.
+I also serve as an instructor in our annual World Health Organization/Cochrane/Cornell Summer Institute for Systematic Reviews in Nutrition for Global Policy Making, and guest lecturer in courses in nutrition, epidemiology, and maternal and child health.
+I serve as faculty advisor for students in the graduate fields of nutrition and epidemiology at Cornell, advise undergraduate students in Global and Public Health Sciencesand Human Biology Health and Society, and mentor undergraduate, masters, doctoral, and postdoctoral scholars as part of my maternal and child nutrition research program.

 Courses Currently Taught